Communication Design (Graphic Design)

 The Communication Design curriculum is based on a series of carefully sequenced courses.
 All courses must be taken in order and successfully completed with a passing grade in order to progress within the curriculum.

-All students accepted into the Communication Design Program are required to have a laptop computer meeting a specific criteria as they enter their major coursework.
+All students accepted into the Communication Design (Graphic Design) Program are required to have a laptop computer meeting a specific criteria as they enter their major coursework.

 Qualifying students will be instructed regarding purchase requirements.
 Students should NOT purchase a laptop without consulting their professor in Art 2388.